jericholeal/jl-cloud-resume-challenge-2/README.md

 ### CI/CD Security Gates
 - Integrate IAM policy validation into **GitHub Actions workflows** to block insecure policies at deployment time

+## References & Credits
+- **Cloud Resume Challenge** originally created by [Forrest Brazeal](https://forrestbrazeal.com/).
+- This project follows the guidelines and structure outlined in Forrest's [Cloud Resume Challenge Guidebook](https://cloudresumechallenge.dev/docs/the-challenge/aws/), which is an excellent resource for anyone looking to get a hands-on start in cloud engineering.
+- Big thanks to Forrest and the broader cloud community for making this path accessible, practical, and rewarding.